DeepRegNet/DeepReg/contrib/Longitudinal-Registration-MICCAI2020/README.md

     `--test_phase holdout`), this param will specify the only checkpoint that you want to use for inference.
 E.g. `--continue_epoch 299`.
 This params could also be used in the training scripts for restoring any experiments.
-  - `test_gen_pred_imgs`: If set 1, the images and segmentations for before and after registration will be saved in the corresponding experiment folder in the `./logs`.
+  - `test_gen_pred_imgs`: If set 1, when predicting on the holdout set, the images and segmentations for before and after registration will be saved in the corresponding experiment folder in the `./logs`.
 Just for visualization purposes.
     <img src="https://github.com/DeepRegNet/DeepReg/blob/263-Longitudinal-Registration-MICCAI2020/contrib/Longitudinal-Registration-MICCAI2020/figures/vis.png" width="800"/>